uhm-coe/authorizer/readme.txt

 * Wed Apr 10, 2013

 == Upgrade Notice ==

+= 3.5.0 =
+Google Sign-Ins now use the new [Google Identity Services library](https://developers.google.com/identity/gsi/web/guides/migration), which uses a different Sign In button UI and may also include the One Tap prompt.
+Please test if you use Google Sign-Ins!

 = 3.2.0 =
 Authorizer now requires PHP 7.2.5 or higher (phpCAS 1.4.0 requirement).